catherine244/AVECHIGALLERY/README.md

 5. View photos based on the location they were taken or category.

-### Installing
+### Installation and setup instructions

-1. Clone this repo: git clone https://github.com/EKibet/Gallery.git
+1. Clone this repo: git clone https://github.com/catherine244/AVECHIGALLERY.git
 2. The repo comes in a zipped or compressed format.
 Extract to your prefered location and open it.
 3. open your terminal and navigate to gallery then create a virtual environment.For detailed guide refer  [here](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/)
 3. To run the app, you'll have to run the following commands in your terminal